 Phi Alpha Delta.
 Phi Alpha Delta is the world's largest legal fraternity.
 The Woodrow Wilson Chapter, chartered at Cornell on October 17, 1925, includes among its alumni the Honorable Edmund S. Muskie.
-The chapter regularly participates in local, district, and international conventions and provides professional and social services to the school and its students.
+The chapter regularly participates in local, district, and international conventions and provides numerous professional and social services to the school and its students.

 Phi Delta Phi.
-The Conkling Inn, the Cornell Law School chapter of Phi Delta Phi, an international legal fraternity, enables members to engage in social and law-related activities and provides a forum for interaction with students in chapters at other law schools.
+The Conkling Inn, the Cornell Law School chapter of Phi Delta Phi, an international legal fraternity, enables its members to engage in social and law-related activities and provides a forum for interaction with students in chapters at other law schools.

 Public Interest Law Union.
 The Public Interest Law Union explores alternatives to traditional law practice and strives to enhance public interest lawyers' roles and opportunities in the legal profession.
-Recent activities have included a symposium on the future of public interest law and pro bono activities and a letter-writing campaign in support of the Legal Services Corporation.
-The group also coordinates a public interest job fair with the placement office and sponsors the Public Interest Fellowship Program, which raises funds from alumni, students, and faculty members to help support students pursuing summer public interest jobs.
+Recent activities have included a symposium on the future of public interest law and pro bono activities and participation in a public interest job fair with the placement office.
+The group also sponsors the Public Interest Fellowship Program, which raises funds from alumni, students, and faculty members to help support students pursuing summer public interest jobs.